 Paul is Musical Director of the Waverley Bondi Beach Band and Artistic Director of Sydney Brass, formed in 1958 by his father.
 He is passionate about the education of young instrumentalists and works as a mentor with the SSO Educational programs, AYO and SYO, as well as the Emerging Artists Program with Sydney Brass.

 In addition to his busy performing schedule Paul is highly regarded as a teacher, and has held positions at the Sydney, Newcastle and Wollongong Conservatoriums.
 In 2014 he was appointed Brass Co-ordinator at The Scots College in Sydney.
 Many of Australia’s leading composers, including Carl Vine, Ross Edwards, Matthew Hindson and Alan Holley, have written major works especially for him.
 In 2016 he had a highly successful tour of south-eastern Europe, where he performed recitals to great acclaim and engaged in masterclasses at the major Schools of Music.
-2018’s engagements include the newly commissioned Digger’s Requiem in Amiens, France, the Podium Festival in Croatia and a major European tour with the SSO.
+2018’s engagements include the newly commissioned Digger’s Requiem in Amiens, France, a concert tour of Croatia, appearing at the International Albanian Brass Festival and a major European tour with the SSO.

 Christopher Pidcock obtained his Bachelor of Music degree from the Tasmanian Conservatorium, studying cello with Christian Wojtowicz.
 He completed a Graduate Diploma in Music (Performance) in 2006 under Georg Pederson, and a Master of Music (Performance) in 2010 with Uzi Wiese both at Sydney University.